Developed by search engine giant Google, QUIC is a new protocol that makes the internet faster and more reliable and secure.

 Is QUIC safe?

-Safety has been one of the primary aspects in QUIC’s design and planning from the get-go.
+Safety has been one of the primary aspects of QUIC’s design and planning from the get-go.
 However, the protocol is still experimental and isn’t supported by cybersecurity tools.
 As such, you’re better off not using it for now.

 Who uses the QUIC protocol?

-Since QUIC promises low-latency communications on the web, it’s supported by growing a number of bandwidth-intensive apps and services.
+Since QUIC promises low-latency communications on the web, it’s supported by a growing number of bandwidth-intensive apps and services.
 The protocol is becoming quite popular among streamers, downloaders, and gamers.

 Closing Thoughts